Creative0708/piatui/README.md

 # `piatui`

 An attempt at a TUI client for the [Private Internet Access VPN](https://www.privateinternetaccess.com/).
 Currently incomplete.

-Also, this project isn't affiliated with PIA at all.
-It's just a project for myself to learn more about async Rust.
+This project isn't affiliated with PIA at all.
+I just think that TUIs are neat and that more software should use them.

 # License